 Symptoms of myasthenia gravis

-Myasthenia gravis (MG) is not uniform in the way it affects people.
-Different people have difficulties with different muscle groups – severity can fluctuate, and reaction to treatment can also vary.
+Myasthenia gravis (MG) is not uniform in how it affects people.
+Different people have difficulties with varying muscle groups – severity can fluctuate, and reaction to treatment can also vary.

 For this reason, the disease is very confusing to the undiagnosed myasthenic (and puzzling to the unsuspecting physician).
-At one point, the myasthenic can function normally and at another time it experiences severe loss of strength.
+At one point, the myasthenic can function normally, and at another time, it experiences a severe loss of strength.

-Others may think that myasthenics are lazy or suffering from a psychological problem.
+Others may think that myasthenics are lazy or suffer from psychological problems.
 This can lead to frustration and emotional stress, which only aggravates the condition.

-There are many factors that can trigger episodes of weakness in myasthenia, including other diseases (for example, viral respiratory infections), medications that affect the neuromuscular junction, hot weather, pregnancy, and emotional distress.
+Many factors can trigger episodes of weakness in myasthenia, including other diseases (for example, viral respiratory infections), medications that affect the neuromuscular junction, hot weather, pregnancy, and emotional distress.

 The undiagnosed myasthenic might not relate the various symptoms to a condition.
-It should be noted that pregnancy may worsen, improve, or have no effect on the condition; that is, a woman will not know how pregnancy will affect her condition until she is actually pregnant.
+It should be noted that pregnancy may worsen, improve, or have no effect on the state; that is, a woman will not know how pregnancy will affect her condition until she is pregnant.

-Symptoms of MG often consist of muscle fatigue with myasthenia complaining of a worsening of symptoms later in the day after your muscles have become fatigued or after repetitive exercise.
+Symptoms of MG often consist of muscle fatigue, with myasthenia complaining of worsening symptoms later in the day after your muscles have become fatigued or after repetitive exercise.

 Eye muscle weakness is usually the first noticeable symptom.
-The disease can stay there, or it can progress to the rest of the body.
+The disease can stay there or progress to the rest of the body.